Calculate the net carbs of any food. Enter the total carbs, fiber, and sugar alcohol and this calculator will estimate the net carbs in your food.

 How to Calculate Net Carbs

-Calculating net carbohydrates is a key process in many modern diets, including the atkins and keto diet.
-That is because net carbs are the carbohydrates that your body can actually digest, and effect your bodies functions.
+Calculating net carbohydrates is a key process in many modern diets, including the Atkins and keto diets.
+That is because net carbs are the carbohydrates that your body can actually digest, and affect your body’s functions.

 Net Carbs Formula

 Determining the net carbs is quite simple, and follows an easy formula.